 Make sure Google can index and crawl your web

 First things first, Google needs time to start indexing your website.
 This may take up to several days.
-So if you just launched it, don’t worry if you doesn’t immediately come up in targeted search results.
-If your website has been active for a while now but you still don’t see it in results, you might want to check in with the Google Search Console.
+So if you just launched it, don’t worry if it doesn’t immediately appear in targeted search results.
+If your website has been active for a while but you still don’t see it in results, you might want to check in with the Google Search Console.
 From there you can request that Google re-crawl your pages and test robots.txt blocking.
 Robots.txt or the robots exclusion standard, is used by websites to communicate with web crawlers and other web robots and indicate which areas of the website should not be crawled.